dringo-repo/developers/source/includes/_batch_users.md

-chapter_admin | Boolean | If true, the user will have chapter admin privileges chapter_name | String | Name of the user's chapter university_name | String | Name of the user's university alumni | Boolean | If true, the user will be marked as an alumni graduation_year | String | Graduation year of the user, must be 4 characters experiences | Array | List of experience objects
+chapter_admin | Boolean | If true, the user will have chapter admin privileges chapter_name | String | Name of the user's chapter university_name | String | Name of the user's university location_name | String | Name of the user's location alumni | Boolean | If true, the user will be marked as an alumni graduation_year | String | Graduation year of the user, must be 4 characters experiences | Array | List of experience objects